BluePsyduck/zend-autowire-factory/README.md

 use Zend\ServiceManager\Factory\InvokableFactory;

 return [
+    'dependencies' => [
         'factories' => [
             // Enable auto-wiring for the service itself.
             FancyService::class => AutoWireFactory::class,

             // FancyComponent does not need any factory as it does not have a constructor.
             // Both InvokableFactory and AutoWireFactory are usable here.
             FancyComponent::class => InvokableFactory::class,

             // Enable the scalar property for auto-wiring into the service.
             // In this example, the factory would fetch "Hello World!" from the config.
             'string $fancyProperty' => ConfigReaderFactory::register('fancy-service', 'fancy-property'),
+        ],
     ],
 ];
 ```